David Miller (sociologist): Spinwatch and other websites

 Miller is the co-founder and co-director of the non-profit company Public Interest Investigations (PII), which has two main projects, Spinwatch, a website which describes itself as being "devoted to public interest reporting on spin lobbying and political corruption", and Powerbase, a wiki that "monitors power networks and conflicts of interest".
 According to Jake Wallis Simons of The Jewish Chronicle, PII has received funding from MEND and the Cordoba Foundation, both of which have been accused of having Islamist connections.

 SpinWatch aligns with Miller's interest in "concentrations of power in society" by examining networks which it says use "spin and deception" to "distort public debate and undermine democracy".

-In May 2018, Spinwatch reported that the British government had issued two DSMA-notices after the poisoning of Sergei and Yulia Skripal.
-The website said that the notices instructed the British media not to report that Pablo Miller, a retired MI6 agent, had recruited Sergei Skripal to MI6.

 Miller's SpinProfiles, a project associated with Spinwatch, described itself as a collaborative "encyclopedia of people, issues, and groups shaping the public agenda" and has "close to ten thousand profiles of think tanks, lobbying organisations and those associated with them".
 The content of SpinProfiles, was moved to Powerbase, a new website, in 2010.
 According to Miller, the SpinProfiles website was taken down by the domain name registrar that summer after SpinProfiles declined to remove information about Alexander Meleagrou-Hitchens from its site.
 In 2010, Shiraz Maher wrote in Standpoint that SpinProfiles lacked entries on the Muslim Council of Britain (MCB) and IEngage (the name under which MEND was then known).

 In 2019, the Community Security Trust lodged a complaint with Bristol University about Miller and advised and supported Bristol University Jewish Society when it made a separate complaint.
 In a 2021 article in the New Statesman, Dave Rich Head of Policy at the Community Security Trust, wrote that Spinwatch "echoes certain facets of anti-Semitic conspiracism".
 Rich also criticised a 2011 booklet co-authored by Miller, The Cold War on British Muslims, which, Rich said, claimed to reveal "for the first time the network of individuals and foundations that are bankrolling the cold war on British Muslims".

 Another of Miller's websites, Neocon Europe, hosted material written by Kevin MacDonald, an American evolutionary psychologist who appeared as a witness for David Irving in his unsuccessful libel claim against Penguin Books and Deborah Lipstadt.
 Miller said he removed MacDonald's statements in November 2009, "as soon as I became aware that they had been posted on the site".
 In December 2009, Miller said: "Macdonald has been repeatedly and rightly (in our view) accused of racism.
 Moreover, the statements expressed core essentialist anti-semitic/racist ideas.
 This material should not have been posted and is in no way endorsed by this site.
 I apologise for, and deeply regret, this error."